 - If the doctor prescribing the medication advises you to wean, have them consult your baby’s doctor to ensure that weaning is necessary.

-- If you have advance notice that you’ll be taking a medication and your health care provider recommends not breastfeeding while taking it, use a breast pump to produce additional milk in addition to breastfeeding before starting the medication.
-Store the surplus expressed milk for use when you stop taking the medication.
+- If you have advance notice that you’ll be taking a medication and your health care provider recommends not breastfeeding while taking it, use a breast pump in addition to breastfeeding to collect "extra" milk before starting the medication.
+Store the surplus expressed milk to feed your baby after you start taking the medication.

 - If you need to stop breastfeeding only temporarily, use a double electric breast pump to maintain your milk supply until you’re able to breastfeed again.
 Discard the milk you pump while you’re taking the medication.